wp-plugins/video-capture/readme.txt

 == Upgrade Notice ==

-= 1.5.5 =
+= 1.6 =
-Improved captured video quality.
+Much better video quality and tons of other great changes.
 Update is highly recommended.

 = 1.5.4 =
 Rollback to F4V format for better browser compatibility.